websanco/liferay-learn/docs/commerce/2.x/en/starting-a-store/channels/channels-reference-guide.md

 ## Product Display Pages

 Product Display Pages operate on a similar premise to Category Display Pages; users can create a specific site page to highlight a specific product instead of the default Catalog page.
 On the _Product Display Pages_ tab, users can view the list of all Product Display Pages created on the site.
+See [Creating Product Display Pages](../../creating-store-content/creating-product-display-pages.md) for more information.

 ## Payment Restrictions